hotpunkx/glitchguess/docs/prd.md

 - AI generates intelligent yes/no questions based on selected category and previous answers
 - Three response buttons: Yes / No / Sometimes
 - AI makes educated guesses based on accumulated information and category constraints

-\n### 2.4 AI Thinks Mode
+### 2.4 AI Thinks Mode

-- Display selected category at top of screen\n- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)
+- Display selected category at top of screen
+- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)
 - Human types and submits yes/no questions
 - AI responds with Yes/No/Sometimes based on its secret answer
 - Human can make guesses at any time

 ### 2.5 Game Progress Display

-- Question counter showing current question number out of 20
+\n- Question counter showing current question number out of 20
 - Question history panel displaying all previous Q&A pairs in chronological order
-- Clear visual distinction between questions and answers
+- Clear visual distinction between questions and answers\n
 ### 2.6 End Game Conditions

-- AI/Human guesses correctly before 20 questions
+\n- AI/Human guesses correctly before 20 questions
 - 20 questions reached without correct guess

 ### 2.7 End Screen

-\n- Victory message: 'I got it in X questions!' (if guessed correctly)
+- Victory message: 'I got it in X questions!' (if guessed correctly)
 - Surrender message: 'I surrender!
 What was it?' (if 20 questions reached)
 - Display confetti animation on victory
 - Reveal the correct answer
-- Large 'Play Again' button to restart\n
+- Large 'Play Again' button to restart

 ## 3. Design Style

 ### 3.1 Visual Aesthetic